Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Flowers and Trees| ©Gary Todd

-The Palace of Versailles is one of the must-see sights of your trip to Paris.
+The Palace of Versailles is one of the must-do excursions if you travel to Paris.
 The charm of the place lies not only in the palace, but also in its gardens.
 Considered one of the most beautiful in Europe and the world, the royal gardens of Versailles look especially beautiful in spring.

 The floral decoration is tremendously beautiful at this time of year and the gardeners take special care to make them look spectacular.
-During these months you can also enjoy the spectacle they put on with the palace fountains, playing with lights and music.
-A springtime visit is a must.
+During these months you can also enjoy the show they put on with the palace fountains, playing with lights and music.

 Paris temperatures in spring